Unification of Moldova and Romania: Political commentary

+On 23 May 2023, two days after a large pro-European demonstration was organised by the Moldovan government in Chișinău, in an interview with Euronews România, Moldovan president Maia Sandu declared that there is not enough support for the unionist movement among Moldova's population, which is why Moldova is pursuing the path to join the European Union as an independent country.

+On 18 July 2025, Nicușor Dan during his official visit to Germany expressed his personal support for unification with Moldova, but stressed that he would respect the will of its citizens during the interview with Frankfurter Allgemeine Zeitung.

+On September 9, 2025, German MEP Lukas Sieper said that "Moldova is not Romania.
+Moldova is Europe, just like Romania".

 Current trends

 Dual citizenship for Moldovan citizens

 A poll conducted by IPP Chișinău in November 2007 shows that 33.6% of the Moldovan population is interested in holding Romanian citizenship, while 58.8% is not interested.
 The main reason of those interested is: feeling Romanian (31.9%), the possibility of traveling to Romania (48.9%), and the possibility of traveling and/or working in the EU (17.2%).

 Between 1991 and 2009, some 140,000 Moldovan citizens obtained Romanian citizenship.
 According to some estimates, as many as 1 million Moldovan citizens requested Romanian citizenship by 2009.
 In 2010, the Romanian government created the National Authority for Citizenship to process the large number of applications for Romanian citizenship coming especially from Moldovan citizens.
 The study "Reacquiring Romanian citizenship: historical, comparative and applied perspectives", released in 2012, estimated that 226,507 Moldovan citizens reacquired Romanian citizenship by 15 August 2011 Between 15 August 2011 and 15 October 2012, an additional 90,000 reacquired Romanian citizenship, according to the National Authority for Citizenship, bringing the total to 320,000.

 A 2013 study by the Soros Foundation Romania found that from the passing of the citizenship law in 1991 until the end of 2012, the number of successful applications from Moldova was 323,049.
 This is an increase of 96,542 successful applications since 15 August 2011.
 In the same period, the number of applications was 449,783, meaning that around 125,000 applications still need to be finalised.
 In 2011 and 2012, 100,845 and 87,015 applications were submitted respectively.
 The actual number of persons granted citizenship in these applications remains unclear because each application may include minors dependent on the adult filing.
 The number of persons is estimated to be around 400,000, with a potential of 150,000 more persons if all outstanding applications are successful.

-Between 1 January 2010 and 5 November 2021 as many as 1,027,091 Moldovan citizens acquired Romanian citizenship, of which 746,695 adults and 280,396 minors.
+Between 1 January 2010 and 5 November 2021 as many as 1,027,091 Moldovan citizens acquired Romanian citizenship, of which 746,695 were adults and 280,396 minors.